-Is this already the Rams' best offense since GSOT?
+Is this already the Rams' best offense since Greatest Show on Turf?

 It's all about the offense.

 The Rams, now under the guidance of offensive mastermind Sean McVay, already have two 40-point games this season.
 They totaled two 40-point games over the previous 10 years.
-In that 10-year stretch, from 2007 to 2016, the Rams never once finished a season within the top 20 in offensive DVOA (Defense-adjusted Value Over Average).
+In that 10-year stretch, from 2007 to 2016, the Rams never once finished a season within the top 20 in offensive DVOA (defense-adjusted value over average).
 They finished their previous two years dead last in the NFL in yards.
 Last year, they totaled 63 points while going 3-1.
 This year, they've totaled 107 points while going 2-1.

 Get the picture?